-1. Turn ON the UTILITY power supply to the transfer switch using the UTILITY SERVICE DISCONNECT circuit breaker.
+1. Turn ON the UTILITY power supply to the transfer switch with whatever means provided (such as the UTILITY maim line circuit breaker).

 ▲ DANGER!

 PROCEED WITH CAUTION.
 THE TRANSFER SWITCH IS NOW ELECTRICALLY HOT.
 CONTACT WITH LIVE TERMINALS RESULTS IN EXTREMELY HAZARDOUS AND POSSIBLY FATAL ELECTRICAL SHOCK.